OfficeDev/outlook-dev-docs/docs/add-ins/web-services.md

 ms.author: jasonjoh
 ---

-# Call web services from an Outlook add-in
+# Call web services from an Outlook Add-in

 Your add-in can use Exchange Web Services (EWS) from a computer that is running Exchange Server 2013, a web service that is available on the server that provides the source location for the add-in's UI, or a web service that is available on the Internet.
-This article provides an example that shows how an Outlook add-in can request information from EWS.
+This article provides an example that shows how an Outlook Add-in can request information from EWS.

 The way that you call a web service varies based on where the web service is located.
 Table 1 lists the different ways that you can call a web service based on location.

 **Table 1.
-Ways to call web services from an Outlook add-in**
+Ways to call web services from an Outlook Add-in**

 |**Web service location**|**Way to call the web service**|